franciscoafonso04/RCOM-Vault/Project2/commands.md

-# Commands to run when we get to the lab
+# Commands to run when we get to the lab - bancada 11

 ## Cabos

-- gnu22 -> ether4
+- gnu62 -> ether12
-- gnu23 -> ether5
+- gnu63 -> ether5
-- gnu24 -> ether6
+- gnu64 -> ether6

 ## TUX3